tsvi/pycon/mastering-enums/slides.md

 ---

-# ⚠️ The dangers of using enums
+# ⚠️ The pitfalls of using enums

 ---